 - Cut the cucumber into ½ inch slices and put them in the fridge to cool.
 The cooler they are the more soothing it will feel.
 Once they’re nice and cool pull them out and find a comfy seat.

 - In a reclined position, either seated or completely laying down, place one cucumber slice over each eye and just relax while the healing benefits of the cucumber soak into your skin.
 Put on a podcast or some music.
 My favorite is to take that time to meditate and focus on my breathing.

 - If one side of the cucumber becomes warm against your skin flip it over for new coolness.

 If you don’t have time to lounge for a bit turn your cucumbers into a cucumber paste, mix with honey and lavender oil and apply the paste to the area around your eyes.
 This allows you to be up and moving while you hydrate your eyes.

 Because it is an all-natural remedy for rejuvenated eyes, you can perform a cucumber eye mask as much as you’d like.
 You can’t over-do it.
 If you don’t see results, you may consider speaking to a healthcare professional about excessive puffiness and darkened skin.

 Treat yourself with a cucumber eye mask for soothing and cooling benefits that will give you a rested and youthful look without chemicals or very much effort.
-If putting vegetables on your skin isn’t really your thing, try out our Anti-Aging Eye Cream that harnesses the power of cucumbers and other under-eye super charged natural ingredients.
+If putting vegetables on your skin isn’t really your thing, try out our natural eye cream and serum that harnesses the power of cucumbers and other under-eye super charged natural ingredients.